 SURVIVAL FRENCH FOR PARENTS: The first of those French classes is called Survival French for Parents and is provided by La Fédération des parents de l’ÎPÉ.
 Survival French is typically offered in the 6 PEI French school-community centres.
 The classes are designed specifically to help you as an anglophone parent of a child who attends one of the 6 French schools on the Island.
 Call your child’s school and talk directly to the Francisation teacher about when the class will be offered during the school year.

-DUALINGO: If you are looking for something lighter and not as time consuming, there is an application called Dualingo where their 5-minute game-like lessons teach you not only speaking but reading and writing in French.
+DUOLINGO: If you are looking for something lighter and not as time consuming, there an application called Dualingo where their 5-minute game-like lessons teach you not only speaking but reading and writing in French.
 The best part of this application is that it is FREE.

 iTRANSLATE LINGO: Like Dualingo, this is a 5 minute per day lesson where you will learn 4 French words a day through different exercises.